-Figure 13: Example of fiber coupled modulating media [Acousto-Optic Modulator from AeroDIODE (left), Electro-Optic Modulator from iXBlue (middle) and Semiconductor Optical Amplifier from Innolume (right)] (courtesy of AeroDIODE, iXBlue & Innolume - websites)
+Figure 13: Example of fiber coupled modulating media [Acousto-Optic Modulator (left), Electro-Optic Modulator (middle) and Semiconductor Optical Amplifier (right)] (courtesy of G&H, iXBlue & Innolume)

 g) Other components

 Fiber lasers generally also include some monitoring components to permanently verify its level of power at every stage.
 Fibered photodiodes are such components.
 It is often necessary to understand how a photodiode behaves with time (speed) and other parameters such as temperature etc. Having a well detailed reference datasheet is useful, as many photodiode technical parameters are similar from one to another.
 A well detailed reference InGaAs photodiode 10 pages datasheet is the EPM 6xx Series from Lumentum.